vivekparasharr/vivekparasharr.github.io/_posts/2023-02-04-analyzing-site-traffic.markdown

 title: "Analyzing Website Traffic Using Google Analytics and AWS"
 categories: web analytics, website analytics, google analytics, aws, ec2, python, plotly
 ---
-Over the last couple of weeks I took a few courses on Google Analytics and AWS.
-This led me to thinking that maybe I can install Google Analytics property on my blog and see if I can pull any useful data from there.
-Also wanted to check if the data can be analyzed using an EC2 instance on AWS instead of my local computer.

 To analyze website traffic using Google Analytics and AWS, you can follow these high-level steps:

 - Set up a Google Analytics account and obtain the tracking code for your website.